 In providing this program since 1992 we find this lesson structure brings students the greatest success in class while balancing work and family.

-As a guide and mentor with you in your journey in Reflexology we take pride in your success.
+As your guide and mentor in Reflexology we take pride in your success!

 〉Definition & History of Reflexology